 - Support and protect funding for evidence-based and/or evidence-informed obesity prevention programs and infrastructure.

 Please visit www.ncallianceforhealth.org for more information about each policy priority listed.

 The Alliance uses the Eat Smart, Move More NC Policy Strategy Platform to inform its obesity policy priorities.

 “The North Carolina Alliance for Health’s expansion to address obesity prevention, in addition to tobacco prevention, has been an important landmark in the state’s public health landscape over the past few years.
 Due to their efforts to address various pressing health issues simultaneously, the Alliance continues to function as the key advocacy leader for preventive health in North Carolina.”

-–Roxanne (Leopper) Elliott, 2008-2011 Obesity Committee Chair
+–Roxanne Elliott, 2017 Obesity Committee Co-Chair